TallKite/linnstrument-firmware/README.md

 NOTE LIGHTS

 The 9 scales in Global Settings columns 2-4 are now microtonal and change for each edo.
 You can still select a scale using columns 2-4, but you can no longer edit a scale there, because for larger edos there are too many notes to fit into the 3x4 box.
 As a result, when microLinn is on, the VIEW MAIN and VIEW ACCENT buttons do not work, and the SCALE SELECT button is always on.
 To edit a scale and its colors, instead go to the microLinn menu and go to the note lights screen.
-Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.
+Shortcut: you can long-press the scale's pad in Global Settings columns 2-4 to go directly to that scale.

 *Details: The note lights screen has 7 scale buttons plus the rainbow editor, the fretboard selector and the yellow rainbow-enabler button.
-Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in cols 2-4 in the Global Settings screen.
+Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in Global Settings cols 2-4.
 Tap any of these 9 buttons to select it.
 Tap any already-selected button to backtrack to the previous button.
 Repeatedly tap a button to quickly switch back and forth between two scales.*

 *There are 7 rows of colored lights on the screen, which from top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the fretboard selector makes the dots appear in dark blue mid-screen.
 Tapping the dots will toggle them on or off.
 The fretboard repeats at the octave.
 To change the color of the dots, after editing go to Per-Split Settings and in column 11 change the main color.
 Long-press the scale buttons or the rainbow editor button or the fretboard selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.*